Lifeline & Link-Up

-Eligible residents of tribal lands can receive additional Lifeline support, which can lower their basic monthly service to $1.
+Eligible residents of rural tribal lands can receive additional Lifeline support, up to $25.00 per month in addition to the standard Lifeline benefit.

-Link-Up helps households pay the installation charge for telephone service.
+Link Up helps households pay the installation charge for telephone service.
 This program pays some of the cost of installing local service in your home.
 It does not include the installation of inside wiring.
-Only those qualifing for Lifeline and residing on Federally recognized Tribal Lands qualify for Link-Up.
+Only those qualifing for Lifeline and residing on Federally recognized Tribal Lands that are rural qualify for Link Up.
 It can only be used for activating new phone service or activating existing service in a new location.

 Toll Limitation Service (TLS)